Compassionate Self-care During Covid-19

 Blog Article by Yenushka Karunaratne

-Yenushka is a Behaviour Analyst working in the field of developmental disabilities and mental health.
-She has been practicing meditation and mindfulness for over 20 years and is a previous student of MBSR and MBSD programming at the CMS.
-Her passion is to find creative, practical ways to integrate mindfulness into our everyday lives and ultimately advocate for the prioritization of mental health within our communities.
+Yenushka has been practicing meditation and mindfulness throughout her life and is a previous student of MBSR and MBSD programming at the CMS.
+Her passion is to find creative, practical and accessible ways to integrate mindfulness into our everyday lives and ultimately advocate for the prioritization of mental health within our communities.